 While numerous schemes can be used to demodulate this phase modulated signal \cite{zhang2008phase,zibar2008phase,urick2015fundamentals}, for simplicity we consider the use of an imbalanced Mach-Zehnder interferometer (MZI).
 Assuming that the MZI is biased in quadrature followed by photodiodes with responsivity $\eta$, the RF power at the link output is given by \begin{widetext}

-\end{widetext} where $R_\text{out}$ is the output impedance, $H_\text{pd}$ is the photodiode circuit efficiency \cite{urick2015fundamentals}, and $\tau$ is the time difference between the two arms of the MZI.
-A detailed derivation can be found in the Appendix \ref{subsec:app_bal_demod}.
+\end{widetext} where $R_\text{out}$ is the output impedance, $H_\text{pd}$ is the photodiode circuit efficiency \cite{urick2015fundamentals}, and $\tau$ is the relative time delay between the two arms of the MZI.
+A detailed derivation can be found in Appendix \ref{subsec:app_bal_demod}.
 These results can easily be modified for different demodulation schemes, and an example of an alternative approach using an optical notch filter is described in Appendix \ref{subsec:filt_demod}.